kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ### Certificate management

-We added new functionality centered around certificate management, such as signing certificates for Applications and Kyma clusters, renewing certificates, and certificate revocation.
+We added new functionality centered around certificate management, such as signing certificates for Applications and Kyma clusters, [renewing certificates](/docs/0.8/components/application-connector/#tutorials-renew-the-client-certificate), and [certificate revocation](/docs/0.8/components/application-connector/#tutorials-revoke-the-client-certificate).

+### Proxy Service renaming

+We renamed the Proxy Service to Application Gateway.

 ## Asset Store